D-2-hydroxy-acid dehydrogenase

-Thus, the two substrates of this enzyme are (R)-lactate and acceptor, whereas its two products are pyruvate and reduced acceptor.
+The two substrates of this enzyme are (R)-lactic acid and an electron acceptor.
+Its products are pyruvic acid and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is (R)-2-hydroxy-acid:acceptor 2-oxidoreductase.
 Other names in common use include D-2-hydroxy acid dehydrogenase, and (R)-2-hydroxy-acid:(acceptor) 2-oxidoreductase.
-It has 2 cofactors: FAD, and Zinc.
+It has 2 cofactors: FAD, and zinc.